Jeffery L. Haddox

-Jeff Haddox is the President/CEO of Sight Savers America.
+Jeff Haddox is the President and CEO/Founder of Sight Savers America.
 In 1997, Haddox founded Sight Savers America with the goal of ensuring that every child in Alabama is able to achieve his or her best possible vision.
 Through Haddox’s leadership, Sight Savers America has become a national model and is now the standard of children’s follow-up eye care.
-It has grown to serve over 65,000 children annually with statewide programs in Alabama and Mississippi and services also provided in 8 other states.
+It has grown to serve over 95,000 children annually in 15 states, including approximately 55,000 in Alabama.